Now you see it!

-There was an early opportunity for Lapfordians to see a motor-car before Motor-Day.
+There was an opportunity for Lapford villagers to see a car before the much anticipated Motor Car Day.
 A circus was coming to the South-West and newspapers carried an advert that a car would be on display “worth a 100 miles to see!”

 Fourpawr’s American Circus and its accompanying animal menagerie visited both Exeter and Barnstaple in September 1896.
-The name emulated (or perhaps falsely impersonated) the famous American Circus of Adam Forepaugh, the great rival of JP Barnum; but, there was little American about it.
-The circus company was led by a steel worker Sheffield turned conjurer: Albert Haslam, “The King of Wizards”.
+The name emulated (or perhaps falsely impersonated) the famous American Circus of Adam Forepaugh, the great rival of JP Barnum, but there was little American about it.
+The circus company was led by a Sheffield steel worker, turned conjurer: Albert Haslam— “The King of Wizards”.

-His circus, like that of Forepaugh, had a separate menagerie of exotic animals that people could visit even if their religious beliefs prevented them from attending the main circus show.
-So many people were vehemently against performing shows that the extra income from the menagerie was critical to the circus’s survival.
-Lapford’s non-conformist minister regularly warned his congregation against attending any form of show..
+His circus, like that of Forepaugh’s, had a separate menagerie of exotic animals.
+It helped the circus to survive as religious beliefs prevented some people from coming to the main show.
+Lapford’s non-conformist minister regularly warned his congregation against attending any form of show.